How many calories do you need?

 The foods you eat will also greatly impact your health.
 When observing calories for weight loss, foods that are lower in calorie density (such as fruits, vegetables, lean protein, and whole grains) are often healthier choices than high calorie dense foods (like candy, chips, oils, or fatty protein sources).
 Read here to learn more about calorie density and how it relates to weight management.

-How to calculate your body’s calorie needs
+How to calculate your body’s calorie needs (two ways)

 The following chart is based on Mifflin-St Jeor Equation converted to imperial measurements.
 Since energy needs differ among men and women, there are different calculations for each.
 This is designed for healthy men and women, ages 19 years and older.